Historical colours, standards and guidons: Constitutional Monarchy

-Until 1910 each of the commands, units, forces and establishments of the Portuguese Armed Forces had a regimental colour, which is the variant of the Flag of Portugal, the field being vertically divided in blue and white, with the Royal coat of arms in the centre, surrounded by two golden olive branches tied by a red ribbon carrying the Order of Christ Cross, and the royal cypher at each corner.
+During the period of the Constitucional Monarchy (1834-1910), each of the regiments and other independent units of the Portuguese Army had a regimental colour, which was the variant of the then Flag of Portugal, the field being vertically divided in blue and white, with the Royal coat of arms in the centre, surrounded by two golden olive branches tied by a red ribbon carrying the Order of Christ Cross, and the royal cypher at each corner.
+Under the arms there was a white ribbon containing the number of the unit in the obverse of the colour and the regimental title in the verse.
+The colour was square with 130 cm each side.